 Are meals provided?

-We provide a light breakfast and coffee breaks for all of our executive institute programs.
+We provide a light breakfast, coffee breaks, and lunch for all of our executive institute programs.

 What is the program dress code?

 There is no formal dress code for our programs, however, we recommend business casual attire.

 Do I need a laptop?

 Most of our courses do not require a laptop.
 When specific equipment is needed, it is specified in the course description.